GGajanan1/E-Commerce-Main/FraudDetection/README.md

 ## Input Format

-The system expects transaction data in JSON format with the following structure: (use this json for testing purposes)
+The system expects transaction data in JSON format with the following structure (use this json for testing purposes) :
 ```json
 {
   "TransactionID": 2000000004,